 - Stretch netting over your favorite berry bushes.
 This stops marauding birds from settling in and helping themselves to your raspberry and blackberry harvest.

 - Hand-pick pests off plants.
-This physical control puts an immediate end to pests' plant-damaging days.
+Physically removing and destroying offenders puts an immediate end to pests' plant-damaging days.

 Using mechanical and physical controls in concert with other IPM methods keeps many types of pest damage low.